newyorkconservative/newyorkconservative.github.io/_posts/2018-08-25-twitter-censorship-and-privacy-concerns.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>Here is another technique leftists use to silence those they disagree with - they create left wing companies like "Bot Sentinel" https://botsentinel.com/ which are supposed to be the authority on bots but are really just discrimination engines that put accounts of folks like me that use #MAGA, #KAG2020 etc. etc. into the "Bot Bucket" - then other trolls on twitter use them to attack conservative accounts.</p>
+<p>Here is another technique leftists use to silence those they disagree with - they create left wing companies like "Bot Sentinel" https://botsentinel.com/ which are supposed to be the authority on bots but are really just discrimination engines that put accounts of folks like mine that use #MAGA, #KAG2020 etc. etc. into the "Bot Bucket" - then other trolls on twitter use them to attack conservative accounts.</p>
 <!-- /wp:paragraph -->

 <!-- wp:image {"id":4971,"sizeSlug":"large"} -->